-Real fireworks may not be safe to handle, but fireworks in a jar are the best!
+Real fireworks may be unsafe to handle, but fireworks in a jar are the best!
 Celebrate the 4th of July, or any time of the year with a fun science experiment, and try out this easy food coloring science project that uses just a few simple kitchen supplies.
 Everyone will love exploring homemade fireworks in a jar for the holidays!
 Best of all, no loud noises!
 We love simple science experiments for kids!

 HOW TO MAKE FIREWORKS IN A JAR

-Fireworks in a jar for fun science activity for kids.
+Fireworks in a jar science for kidsPin

-Get ready to add this simple fireworks in a jar activity to your 4th of July or summer science lesson plans this season.
+Add this simple fireworks-in-a-jar activity to your 4th of July or summer science lesson plans this season.
 How about a New Year’s Eve activity too?
-If you want to learn how to set up for fireworks in a jar, let’s dig in.
-While you’re at it, make sure to check out these other fun 4th of July activities.
+Let’s dig in if you want to learn how to set up fireworks in a jar.
+While you’re at it, check out these other fun 4th of July activities.

 Our science activities and experiments are designed with you, the parent or teacher, in mind!
-Easy to set up, quick to do, most activities will take only 15 to 30 minutes to complete and are heaps of fun!
+Easy to set up, and quick to do, most activities take only 15 to 30 minutes to complete, and are tons of fun!
 Plus, our supplies lists usually contain only free or cheap materials you can source from home!

 YOU WILL NEED: